How to Install OpenJDK 8 on Ubuntu 24.04, 22.04 or 20.04

 Switch Between Different Java Versions on Ubuntu

-Check Current Java Version
+Check the Current Java Version

-Once OpenJDK 8 is successfully installed on your Ubuntu system, there might be a situation where the java --version command returns a version other than the one you just installed.
+Once OpenJDK 8 is successfully installed on your Ubuntu system, there might be a situation where the java –version command returns a version other than the one you just installed.
 This is likely because your system already has a newer version of Java installed, which takes precedence.

-When running the command java --version, you should see a description of the Java version that’s currently active on your system.
+When running the command java –version, you should see a description of the Java version that’s currently active on your system.
 By default, your system’s most recent version of Java is set as the active version.

 Here’s how to check the active version: